svengerhardt/modktx/docs/postprocessors.md

     - `macd, signal, hist`
     - `atr`
     - `bbLower, bbMiddle, bbUpper`
-  - Rows are aligned by `time`, and missing values are represented as empty fields.

 ### Supported Indicators per Row

 If present, the following indicators are added to each row (after OHLCV):